 The second social event was held in Depok on April 27th, 2013.
 There were 40 women who participated in our event.
 As one of the facilitators, I learned how to communicate with elder people and how to promote Health.
 We facilitated them to count their Anthropometry (weights, heights, and fat levels).
 They also did consultations about how to get the ideal anthropometry.
 We were very happy about their response to this event.

 I joined in research about Food Nutrition.
 I did the research by analyzing some foods which are usually consumed by the students.
 I bought some foods and count the nutrition facts; such as fat, carbs, proteins, vitamins, and minerals.
-The result was not good because most of the foods were not cooked well.
-The ingredients were not healthy and some bacterias were shown up.
+The result was not good because most of the food was not cooked well.
+The ingredients were not healthy and some bacteria were shown up.
 After that, we published the result to the canteen by making a poster.
 That was very interesting to get this experience.
 I learned to count the ingredients and made nutrition facts.

 I also wanted to develop my soft skills such as Leadership, so I applied to be a Leader in English Debate Competition Crew.
 The competition is one of the Science Festival events in my faculty.
-I gained lots of precious experiences to be a Crew Leader.
+I gained lots of precious experiences being a Crew Leader.
 We held meetings every week and prepared for the competition.
-I also developed my English skills and have learned so much about debating competition.
+I also developed my English skills and have learned so much about debating competitions.